NRS Relief makes a difference to 300 nuns in Nepal

 The Amitabha Monastery, set high in the mountains surrounding the Kathmandu valley, is an important centre for Tibetan Buddhism.
 It is home to approximately 300 nuns, who have made the journey all the way to Nepal from remote places such as Tibet, Ladakh, Bhutan and Sikkim in order to practice their philosophy at Amitabha.

 The major earthquakes in April and May 2015 caused much suffering and despair across Nepal, yet thankfully no injuries were reported at the monastery.
 However the quake’s intensity made much of the facility structurally unsound and uninhabitable and this resulted in many nuns being unable to return to their accommodation.

-The Legend™ series tents which we supplied for the monastery are now making life more bearable for the nuns on this remote mountaintop, with the tents keeping them warm and dry despite the monsoon rain.
+The Legend™ tents which we supplied for the monastery are now making life more bearable for the nuns on this remote mountaintop.

 The multi-purpose tents have been specifically designed to offer a wide range of potential uses in any emergency situation, and in addition to accommodation can act as a school, office, clinic or storage unit.
 Already in use around the world, the tents cope with any environment and protect against heat, cold, wind, dust and insects.

 A cozy new home

 “Each tent is providing the nuns with a cosy new home in these most difficult of circumstances,” said Kellie Simone of Bairo Ling Australia.“We have even installed carpet and lighting to make them as comfortable as possible.
 Each tent also has an electricity socket where they plug in an electric mosquito oil burner at night.
 It has all worked out so well, and His Holiness the Gyalwang Drukpa and all the nuns are very happy and appreciative of their new shelters.
 I would like to thank the NRS Relief team for its dedication and diligence in getting our shipments delivered here so quickly after the disaster.”